hpguo1982/MRANet/README.md

 # MRANet: Multi-dimensional Residual Attentional Network for Precise Polyp Segmentation

-MRANetis an encoder decoder network which can be used for efficient biomedical image segmentation for both in-distribution and out-of-distribution datasets.
+MRANet is an encoder decoder network which can be used for efficient biomedical image segmentation for both in-distribution and out-of-distribution datasets.

 ## In-distribution and Out-of-distributuion dataset